idlemachinery/ng-idle/README.md

-# @ng-idle
+# ng-idle

 [![GitHub version](https://badge.fury.io/gh/idlemachinery%2Fng-idle.svg)](https://badge.fury.io/gh/idlemachinery%2Fng-idle)

 Custom libraries that provided extended functionality to [Angular](https://angular.io).
 I have included some common code that I have gathered throughout the [Pluralsight](https://app.pluralsight.com/paths/skill/angular) Angular skill learning path.
 It is still in pre-release as I have some cleanup and documentation to do.
 My final goal is to release the libraries on [npm](https://npmjs.com).

+The main application contains examples and is on [StackBlitz](https://ng-idle.stackblitz.io).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

-## Features
+## Libraries

+### ng-idle-common

+Commonly needed directives and services

 * Capitalize and Trim pipes
+* EnsureModuleLoadedOnceGuard for core & other modules

+### ng-idle-forms

+Directives and services for creating forms

 * Autofocus directive
-* EnsureModuleLoadedOnceGuard for core & other modules
 * FormValidators including range and restrictedWords
 * GenericValidator class for Reactive Forms
 * ValidationForm that implements GenericValidator and can be extended
-* Tester application with examples
+* IdleFormsModule & IdleReactiveFormsModule export FormModule & ReactiveFormsModule respectively

+### ng-idle-http

+* AddHeaderInterceptor & AddXmlHeaderInterceptor for adding application Content-Type to the headers of http calls
+* GenericDataService is an abstract class that provides get/post/put/delete functionality for generic types

 ## Outstanding items

-* @ng-idle/http library
 * Code comments & documentation
 * Unit tests for all features

 ## Possible future enhancements

 * Directives for the validation functions so they can be used in template-driven forms
-* Http Interceptors for logging, caching & adding content headers
+* Http Interceptors for logging & caching
 * Extensible logging service

 ## Running the example application